Ceres Power (LON:CWR) Trading Down 38.5% – Time to Sell?

-Separately, Berenberg Bank restated a “buy” rating and issued a GBX 650 ($8.21) price target on shares of Ceres Power in a research report on Wednesday, January 29th.
+Separately, Berenberg Bank reaffirmed a “buy” rating and set a GBX 650 ($8.21) price objective on shares of Ceres Power in a report on Wednesday, January 29th.

 About Ceres Power